-The Sempra Energy grants of options and restricted shares, consistent with general industry practices, have a value of approximately 140% of base salary for Mr. Mitchell, and 90% for Ms. Reed and Mr. Stewart, and reflect long term incentives expected to be granted for 1999.
+The Sempra Energy grants of options and restricted shares, consistent with general industry practices, have a value of approximately 140% of base salary for Mr. Mitchell and 90% of base salary for Mr. Guiles and reflect long term incentives expected to be granted for 1999.